 Ada permits the use of names such as X, XX, and XXX (which might all be declared as integers) and a programmer could easily, by mistake, write XX where X (or XXX) was intended.
 Ada does not attempt to catch such errors.

 The use of the wrong name will typically result in a failure to compile so no vulnerability will arise.
 But, if the wrong name has the same type as the intended name, then an incorrect executable program will be generated.

-Ada.18.2 Guidance to language users
+The failure associated with common substrings of identifiers cannot happen in Ada because all characters in a name are significant.Ada.19.2 Guidance to language users

-This vulnerability can be avoided or mitigated in Ada in the following ways: avoid the use of similar names to denote different objects of the same type.
+This vulnerability can be avoided or mitigated in Ada in the following ways:

+Avoid the use of similar names to denote different objects of the same type.

+Adopt a project convention for dealing with similar names

 See the Ada Quality and Style Guide.

-Ada.19 Dead store [WXQ]
+Ada.20 Dead store [WXQ]